ibex-team/ibex-lib/newdoc/lab.rst

 A robot is moving in a rectangular area [-L,L]x[-L,L] (with L=2) and tries to build a map while avoiding obstacles.
 The map is precisely the shape of obstacles inside the area.

-The robot knows its position (named ``x_rob`` and ``y_rob`` in the code) and moves randomly.
-Each time its distance to an obstacle get smaller than 0.9, it receives an alert and moves in another direction.
+The only information we have is when its euclidian distance to an obstacle get smaller than 0.9.
+It receives an alert, a vector of measurements which contain its own position (named ``x_rob`` and ``y_rob`` in the code) and the position of the detected obstacle point
-The alert also contain the position of the detected obstacle point (named ``x_obs`` and ``y_obs`` in the code).
-The sensitivity of the sensor gives also another information: all the points that are less distanted than 0.1 from the detected point also belong to the obstacle.
+(named ``x_obs`` and ``y_obs`` in the code).
+We also know that all the points that are less distant than 0.1 from the detected point belong to the obstacle.

 The robot has a series of n=10 measurements.
 The goal is to build an approximation of the map using :ref:`set intervals <set-interval>`.